wednesday-solutions/Wednesday-Playbook/engineering-handbook/the-wednesday-way/react.md

 *  **Unit Tests**

-  Write unit tests for all the helper methods, components, comtainers, reducers, actions and sagas.
+  Write unit tests for all the helper methods, components, containers, reducers, and sagas.

 * **Integration tests**